markterweele/windows-itpro-docs/windows/privacy/diagnostic-data-viewer-overview.md

 Selecting an event opens the detailed JSON view, which provides the exact details uploaded to Microsoft.
 Microsoft uses this info to continually improve the Windows operating system.

 >[!NOTE]
->Seeing an event does not necessarily mean it has been uploaded yet.
+>Seeing an event doesn't necessarily mean it has been uploaded yet.
 It’s possible that some events are still queued and will be uploaded at a later time.

 ![View your diagnostic events.](images/ddv-event-view.jpg)